ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 .limit(1, { referencedTable: "projects" })
 ```

-I only want to grab this content for a specific user, based on `username` .
+I only want to grab this content for a specific user, based on the `username` .

 ```jsx
 .eq("username", username)